 This was our first trip to Wilderness at the Smokies, Tennessee’s Largest Waterpark Resort and Family Adventure Center.
 Although we had driven by it many times on our way into Pigeon Forge, and our kids had oohhhed and ahhed over the giant red and white striped waterslide they could see from the road – it was our first experience.
 My son turned seven earlier this month, it was the perfect birthday surprise.
 We didn’t tell the kids we were going until the morning we left.
 They were beside themselves with excitement.
 Amazing how fast kids can move when they really want to go somewhere!

 We had so much fun!
 Great timing to celebrate both a special birthday and the end of summer.
-Make sure to enter to win a free vacation for your family at the bottom of this post!.

 In case you aren’t familiar Wilderness at the Smokies includes: